cpraveen/cpraveen.github.io/comp/clawpack.md

 ## Install clawpack using conda

 This does not seem to give the classic fortran version.
-But it will also install parallel version which needs PETSc.
+But it will install pyclaw including parallel version which needs PETSc.

 ```shell
 unset CLAW PYTHONPATH   # These might interfere if set to something already.